tatsumoto-ren/tatsumoto-ren.github.io/blog/do-i-have-to-use-an-srs.md

 In the case of Japanese,
-the SRS proves especially useful because it helps you learn how to read words written in kanji and ensures that you don't forget kanji readings.
+the SRS proves especially useful because it helps you learn how to read **words written in kanji** and ensures that you don't forget kanji readings.
 It is particularly helpul when dealing with rare kanji.
+Japanese learners who avoid using the SRS often struggle more with remembering word readings.

 Personally,
 I have observed that the majority of my failed Anki reviews